-The Department of Physical Education and Sport Sciences is amongst the most vibrant departments of Miranda House.
-The Department strives for excellence and achieves great laurels for the college.
+The Department of Physical Education and Sport Sciences strives for excellence and achieves great laurels for the college.
 The college provides coaching facilities for Archery, Athletics, Basketball, Ball Badminton, Chess, Cross Country, Fencing, Netball, Power Lifting, Table Tennis, Tennis, Taekwondo, Volleyball, Weight Lifting and Yoga.
-The Department organizes numerous activities for sports students, general students, differently abled students, teachers and non-teaching staff throughout the year.
+The Department organizes numerous activities for sports students, general students, differently abled students, teachers and nonteaching staff throughout the year.
 A freshers cross country race is conducted at the beginning of every academic year to welcome the freshers of Miranda House.
-Regular sessions of Yoga, Aerobics and Self Defence are conducted for promoting the general health and fitness of Miranda House community The Department also organizes the annual sports festival "Erobern" to facilitate participation of women in different sports at college level.
-Our sports students continuously bring laurels to the Institution by participating in various International, National, All India/ North Zone Inter University, State, Inter College and Open Tournaments.
-Our sports students also volunteered for the XIX Commonwealth Games, Delhi 2010.
+Regular sessions of Yoga, Aerobics and Self Defence are conducted for promoting the general health and fitness of Miranda House community The Department organizes the annual sports festival "Erobern" to facilitate participation of women in different sports at college level.
+Our sports students continuously bring laurels to the Institution by participating in various International, National, All India/North Zone Inter University, State, Inter College and Open Tournaments.
 The Best Sports Woman trophy is awarded by the college to the student for highest sports achievement throughout the year.
 Three other trophies i.e. the Best Outgoing Sports Woman to a final year student, Best Promising Sports Woman to a second year student and Best Emerging Sports Woman to a first year student along with cash prize are awarded every year by the Department based on the sports performance at the college level competitions.